-Working in concert with PWC, this report states that, according a recent survey, 80% of the UK public support the use of drones in areas such as search and rescue, or tracking criminals – where there is a risk to human life.
-However, concerns over safety, security and privacy mean support for urban drone usage is less forthcoming.
+Working in concert with PWC, this report states that, according to a recent survey, 80% of the UK public support the use of drones in areas such as search and rescue, or tracking criminals – where there is a risk to human life.
+However, concerns over safety, security, and privacy mean support for urban drone usage is less forthcoming.
 This report examines urban drone usage for public benefit.

 Public Service Financial Benefits

 They estimate that the next fifteen years could see urban drone usage in the public service sector increasing GDP by £6.9 billion.
 This benefit arises from two areas: improved productivity and reduced costs.
-They quote examples such as UAV transportation of medical supplies, blood and lab samples as being one area where health care services can improve time saving and cost effectiveness with the overall effect being an improvement in service quality.
+They quote examples such as UAV transportation of medical supplies, blood and lab samples as being one area where health care services can improve time-saving and cost-effectiveness with the overall effect being an improvement in service quality.

 They also look at potential UAS use for the Emergency Services.
-Drones could be deployed to road network incidents to provide real-time information to support first-responders prior to arrival and emergency services as they plan and execute their response.
+Drones could be deployed to road network incidents to provide real-time information to support first-responders prior to arrival and emergency services as they plan and execute their responsibilities.

 GDP Regional Variations

 There is recognition in the report of the variation of potential drone impact on GDP by region.
-London and the West Midlands are forecast to be the areas that could see the most financial benefit through right sized urban drone deployment solutions.
+London and the West Midlands are forecast to be the areas that could see the most financial benefit through right-sized urban drone deployment solutions.

 A Road Map

-After their extensive and detailed analysis, NESTA lay out a road map to ensure that their goals can be realised.
+After their extensive and detailed analysis, NESTA lays out a road map to ensure that their goals can be realised.
 The steps along the way include raising awareness of the potential opportunities for economic and social benefits including engaging with the public.
-They also recommend incentivising technology and service developers as well public service providers to leverage drone power in their areas.
+They also recommend incentivising technology and service developers as well as public service providers to leverage drone power in their areas.
 Infrastructure investment for the future is also seen as key alongside working with the CAA and Department of Transport to create a supportive regulatory framework.